Daan05/Voxel-Engine/README.md

 # VoxelEngine
  This is an attempt at making a voxel engine
- For now it uses OpelGL
+ For now it uses OpenGL
  But i hope to switch to Vulkan once i have learned that And also implement ray tracing